-Intra-regional Transfer - Sales of power between two parties within the Pacific Northwest region.
-Sales from an IOU to a public utility within the region are intra-regional transfers, as well as FPS sales from BPA to public utilities.
-These also include SSP and chase product sales.
+Intraregional Transfer - Sales of power between two parties within the Pacific Northwest region.
+Sales from an IOU to a public utility within the region are intraregional transfers, such as firm power sales from BPA to PNW entities.

-Investor-Owned Utility - A privately owned utility organized under State law as a corporation to provide electric power service and earn a profit for its stockholders.
+Investor-Owned Utility (IOU) - A privately owned utility organized under State law as a corporation to provide electric power service and earn a profit for its stockholders.